Helpmonks/docs/docs/api/syntax.md

 As the method name implicates, the "findOne" methods will return only one record but utilizes the same syntax and the above "find".
 The difference is that when the "findOne" executes, the first found document is returned!

-You should use the "findOne" whenever you are sure that only one record exists or are looking for an explisit user record.
+You should use the "findOne" whenever you are sure that only one record exists or are looking for an explicit user record.
 As a fact, the above find query is much faster with the "findOne" method.

 If you know the ID of a record, always use the "findById" methods!